michaelpdougherty/coin-flip/README.md

 # coin-flip

-This program graphs from one to a user-inputted number the relationship between the number of coin flips and the difference between the percentages of heads and tails.
-Graphs with matplotlib.
+This program graphs with matplotlib the relationship between the number of coin flips and the distance from the percentage of heads to 50%.
 Prints total program time.

 <br>